 The evaluation phase will assess the impact of this intervention in relation to other factors that may affect the development of good teaching.
 Judgements will be made by gathering data from project participants and other trainees.
 We will also analyse the language that participants use to explain their decisions in the classroom or workshop to look for echoes from the intervention.

-Subject-specialist pedagogy - an exemplar resource from the programme:
+Subject-specialist pedagogy - a video introduction to the programme: